 Witnesses mourn after fiery Windsor Hills crash kills 6, including infant and unborn child

-Families of the victims and neighbors are mourning in Windsor Hills after three adults, one infant and a fetus have died in a fiery crash in a Windsor Hills neighborhood Thursday afternoon.
-Authorities later announced that a sixth victim was discovered in the burned out wreckage of another vehicle.
+Families of the victims and neighbors are mourning in Windsor Hills after six people, including an infant and a pregnant woman, were killed in a fiery multi-vehicle crash in the Windsor Hills area.

 Eight others, including six kids and two adults, suffered minor injuries and were transported to the Ronald Reagan UCLA Medical Center.
 Another person was treated at the scene.